top of page

 I entered psychedelic space for the first time with a microdose.
 Alice, who once fell through, was offered a red pill or a blue one.
 Adriana offered me gray green on the morning of an eclipse.
 My body clearly and without hesitation chose which dose (a tiny bite of a tiny piece of filigree fibrous cap) and which environment (supine on a brown leather couch in the middle of the living room with the Moab red rock desert reflecting through).

 Time travel was/wasn’t possible?
 Eyes closed.
 What if we’ve left parts of ourselves out there, along the continuum?
-What if the cold-framed window in the Taipei, Taiwan, hospital waiting room still existed and she still waited there looking out at the night?
+What if the cold-framed window in the Taipei, Taiwan hospital waiting room still existed and she was still waiting there looking out at the night?
 What if, along that continuum, there were points where it was possible to make changes?
 Scroll back along the thread-gauzy timeline, web-filamented, to check for the nodes that need attention.

 In astrological terminology, eclipses were both omen and boon.
-We don’t know if this is true, yet it seems to hold across the timeline when we’re looking for possible wormholes, when we’re bending back towardwhere she sat waiting.
+We don’t know if this is true, yet it seems to hold across the timeline when we’re looking for possible wormholes, when we’re bending back toward where she sat waiting.
 Where she’d waited a long time.
 It was a surprise to see her there.
-Had it been 15 or 20 years since she’d gone to the Taipei hospital to seek assurance, wondering how fast and furious the body broke, how quickly the psyche could sit down like a cipher without the proper lexicon of meaning?
+Had it been 15 or 20 years since she’d gone to the Taipei hospital to seek assurance, wondering how fast and furious the body breaks, how quickly the psyche can sit down like a cipher without language sturdy enough for meaning?

 And how did she know what to do?
-The first thing—to walk out into the sunlight which was there beyond the hospital night, because it could be there, because she was found in-continuum where narrative couldn’t demand length or cord or fibrous linearity, where the weather could change every second and day and night could click in time with the metronome.
+The first thing—to walk out into the sunlight that was there beyond the hospital night, because it could be there because she was found in-continuum where narrative couldn’t demand length or cord or fibrous linearity, where the weather could change every second and day and night could click in time with the metronome.

 Sunlight came to her skin first as fire.
 And she said watch as her body burned down like an incense cone starting with her head, a thousand points of ash scrolling down her frame as she gave herself permission to translate into a substance that the wind could move.
 And finally, she moved.
-Each piece companion-ed to the unseen.
-And she said the thing I didn’t know was, it's okay to let a piece of me die.
+Each piece companioned to the unseen.
+And she said the thing I didn’t know then was that it was okay to let a piece of me die.
 It was okay to blow away.

 "Found" was written after attending a lecture on the lyric essay, a medium I'd been curious about but hadn't spent much time with as a writer.
 I've enjoyed exploring the genre, defining and redefining its framework to fit the needs of my writing.
 It was a breakthrough to crossover into this form, and the piece itself was written at the crossroads between breakdown and breakthrough.